kdhillon/Besiege/README.md

 Day 71: added cover, firing animation, shields to battlestage Day 72: added additional maptypes and formations to battlestage Day 73: added walls and ladders to battlestage
+Day 74: added siege units and additional formations to battlestage Day 75: made battlestages have the same rewards as regular battles Day 76:

 todo:
 now:
-make sieges more realistic (make walls not flat, add towers, add roads, catapults) make battlestage have same EXP, gold, and morale rewards as regular battles.
+make sieges more realistic (make walls not flat, add towers, add roads, catapults)

 mostly solved!